How to get a DBS check if you want to look after children for a living: who needs a check, what it costs and how long it takes.

 If you’re still waiting after 6 weeks then you could contact DBS.

 DBS update service

-You can then use this for any new jobs or roles with children.
+If you join the service, you can then use your DBS for any new jobs or roles with children.
 You won’t have to apply for a new certificate each time.
 It also means that if Ofsted needs to repeat your DBS check in the future, for example if your circumstances change, they can do this without you having to pay a fee for a new check.

 If you already have a DBS certificate

 You may be able to use an existing DBS certificate if you have an enhanced certificate for a childcare role.